-Learning & Teaching ModesThe course will run as a 3 week intensive course including blocks of lectures and field trips to various animal enterprises in the first 2 weeks.
+Learning & Teaching ModesThe course will run as a 3 week intensive course of blocks of lectures in the first 2 weeks, with an average of 6-7 hours contact per day.
 The third week will be self study time to allow for assignment completion and preparation for and sitting of the theory exam.

 Learning Activities SummaryLecture topics to be covered during the course are:

 - Regulation of the treatment of companion animals

 - Regulation of the treatment of farm animals